Devi - Satyajit Ray - Sharmila Tagore - Doyamoyee

 Devi - Satyajit Ray - beggar

 Devi works equally well as a critique of piety or as a critique of glamor.
-Although a star actress’s fans might imagine she enjoys an enviable life, glamor does no favors to the people it puts on a pedestal, as Doyamoyee gets no satisfaction from playing a goddess.
-Even though the pilgrims get token alms and aren’t charged for their visits, there’s still an air of exploitation in the way Kalikinkar uses his daughter-in-law to increase his status if not his wealth.
+The public may imagine a movie star’s enviable life, but glamor does no favors to those it puts on a pedestal, just as Doyamoyee gets no satisfaction from playing a goddess.
+Although the pilgrims get token alms and aren’t charged for their visits, there’s still an air of exploitation in the way Kalikinkar uses his daughter-in-law to increase his status if not his wealth.
 The motives of Hollywood moguls who glamorized their performers were likewise suspect, and they certainly profited from the “gods” and “goddesses” under them.

 More to the point, however, is Kalikinkar’s implied motive for turning Doya into a divinity.
 We know he’s been a widower for five years, and that he delights in Doya’s ministrations.
 While her husband is studying in Calcutta she feeds her father-in-law and massages his legs.
 It’s not hard to guess that he’s drawn to her by a strong sexual attraction that he would be loathe to admit even to himself, and which he sublimates by declaring her a goddess, using his dream as a pretense.
 Her new position gives him a way to possess her and worship her without the social taint of violating his son’s wife.
 Though his attraction to her is not biologically incestuous, it resembles incest because it’s both within the family and taboo.
 As a couple other perceptive movies have pointed out – Mildred Pierce in 1945 and more incisively Moon in the Gutter in 1983 – the wish to possess a glamorous sexual object is emotionally regressive, a resurgence of childhood incest.